The Best 14 Retail Software Solutions for Retailers and Etailers

 Inventory Management Software

-Inventory Management Software is developed to optimize inventory across shops, enabling commensurate distribution of SKUs.
+The inventory management software is developed to optimize inventory across shops, enabling commensurate distribution of SKUs.

-At $60 per month per location with $20 extra for each new location, Square for Retail has a 30-day trial.
+At $60 per month per location with $20 extra for each new location, Square for retail has a 30-day trial.

 Designed for a physical store, both storefront and back-office operations, this solution helps optimize inventory with the help of barcoding, a multi-channel management feature, product identification capability, and more.